 - Myelography/CT scanning is sometimes used as an alternative to MRI.

-- Electrodiagnostic studies—electromyography (EMG) and nerve conduction velocity (NCV)—also might aid in the diagnosis of neck and shoulder pain, arm pain, numbness, and tingling.
+- Electrodiagnostic studies—electromyography (EMG) and nerve conduction velocity (NCV)—also might help diagnose neck and shoulder pain, arm pain, numbness, and tingling.

 How are neck and shoulder pain treated?